cole-h06/braid/README.md

 - `research/` — Research notes
 - `scripts/` — Development utilities

-# Current Status
+## Current Status

 Verity is an active research project focused on evaluating source credibility based on the graph structure of an information network.

-Alongside agreement-weighted credibility propagation, the current engine has integrated additional signals to identify when apparent agreement may come from dependent sources instead of independent support.
+Alongside agreement-weighted credibility propagation, the current engine uses additional signals to identify when apparent agreement may come from dependent sources instead of independent support.
 It has been tested with a [controlled multi-agent dataset](agent_dataset/README.md) and a [simulated enterprise retrieval workflow](agent_dataset/enterprise/README.md).

 ## Vision